theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-performance-profiling-cloud-services.md

 <properties
-   pageTitle="Testen der Leistung eines Clouddiensts | Microsoft Azure" description="Testen der Leistung eines Clouddiensts mit dem Visual Studio-Profiler" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"
+   pageTitle="Testing the performance of a cloud service | Microsoft Azure" description="Test the performance of a cloud service using the Visual Studio profiler" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"